WhyAre/typyr/README.md

 ## Limitations

+It probably lacks more things, but currently it works (well enough) for my own use case.

 - [ ] Lack of scroll support
      - Since application opens in alternate screen, the app itself needs to handle scroll (which I'm too lazy to do, for now)